-As per Ayurvedic text, Pippali is given with jaggery for cough, respiratory infection, difficult breathing; with honey for diarrhoea.
-Ayurvedic medicine Chausath Prahari Pipal, is prepared by triturating Pippali in its own decoction, and given for treating variety of diseases that occur in body due to Vata and Kapha Dosha.
+As per Ayurvedic text, Pippali is given with jaggery for cough, respiratory infection, difficult breathing; with honey for diarrhea.
+Ayurvedic medicine Chausath Prahari Pipal, is prepared by triturating Pippali in its own decoction, and given for treating a variety of diseases that occur in the body due to Vata and Kapha Dosha.
 Trikatu is also a famous Ayurvedic medicine containing Pippali.

 A simple formulation consisting of equal amount of Vidanga (seeds), borax powder and Pippali (fruits) is used as Ayurvedic contraceptive.

 Paste of Pippali is applied topically for muscular pain and swelling.

 Home remedies of pippali

 Sinus congestion, coughs, and hiccups: Take 1/2 tbs long pepper powder with 1/2 tbs of rock salt and boil in one and half glass of water and cook for 15 mins and then filer and drink .